*Attributes were formerly called custom fields.

 If you’ve read the previous section where we explained how each attribute works, you pretty much know how to use them.
 But, there are some other details you should learn to be able to use this powerful feature in the best way.

 It’s very important to know that the attribute you create inside one item will appear across all items within one folder.
 However, you can customize the values in each item.

 But here’s another cool thing.
 You don’t have to create the same attributes again in other folders if you end up needing them elsewhere too.
-In other folders, the attributes that you’ve already created will appear on top of the sidebar/modal under Reuse Attributes From Other Folders so you can easily reuse them.
+In other folders, the attributes that you’ve already created will appear on top when you click Add An Attribute, so you can easily reuse them.
 Just click on the attribute you want to include and it will appear on the sidebar/modal.

-A similar thing happens each time you delete an attribute from an item.
-It will just move under Reuse Attributes From Other Folders so you can use it again if you change your mind.
-If you’re sure you won’t need a certain attribute again, just delete it from there by clicking the X symbol.
+A similar thing happens each time you remove an attribute from a folder.
+It will be available to reuse so you can use it again if you change your mind.

 Pay attention to the Default Values when creating attributes.
 You should only enter a default value if you want the same value across all items within one folder.
 If not, just create the attribute and later add the value you need in each item.